Get money-saving tips in your inbox.

 What is minor conviction protection coverage?

-With a minor conviction protection endorsement, your insurance company will forgive your first minor conviction and will not raise your insurance premium because of it.
-Minor conviction protection is an add-on to your insurance, so it will cost you extra money to protect yourself against a rate hike.
+With a minor conviction protection endorsement, your insurance company will forgive your first minor conviction and will not raise your insurance premium as a penalty.
+Minor conviction protection is available as an add-on to your insurance policy, so it will cost you extra money for this coverage.

 Any minor convictions after the first one will be counted against your insurance premium and could increase your rate.